Nitrogen cycle

 To put it simply, since they lack O2, these bacteria must use the oxygen contained in the nitrates to breathe.

 Indeed, they breathe nitrates.
-And to ensure a good denitrification, it is necessary to avoid having O2 in the water to be treated.
+And to guarantee good denitrification, it is therefore necessary to avoid having O2 in the water to be treated.

 Bacteria involved in the denitrification cycle are also involved in carbon alteration.
 Since they eat a ” healthy ” diet, they need a source of carbon to complete their nitrogenous menu.
 In wastewater treatment plants, it is common to add methanol or vinegar to compensate for carbon deficiencies.